LiorKogan/V1/README.md

 ![V1](Pictures/Q059.png)

-All assignments to the pattern, ignoring the aggregator, are found and split into sets.
+All assignments to the pattern, ignoring the aggregator, are found, and split into sets.
 In each set, all the assignments to A are identical.
-Only sets with more than two assignments to B are valid pattern assignments.
+Only sets with more than 20 assignments to B are valid pattern assignments.

 Second example: _Any dragon that froze dragons more than ten times_ (Q71)

 ![V1](Pictures/Q071.png)

-All assignments to the pattern, ignoring the aggregator, are found and split into sets.
+All assignments to the pattern, ignoring the aggregator, are found, and split into sets.
 In each set, all the assignments to A are identical.
 Only sets with more than ten assignments to the relationship are valid pattern assignments.

 Third example: _Any pair of dragons (A, B) where A froze B for a cumulative duration longer than 100 minutes_ (Q86)

 ![V1](Pictures/Q086.png)

-All assignments to the pattern, ignoring the aggregator, are found and split into sets.
+All assignments to the pattern, ignoring the aggregator, are found, and split into sets.
 In each set, all the assignments to both A and B are identical.
 Only sets where the sum of the duration of all _freezes_ relationships is greater than 100 minutes are valid pattern assignments.

 **Evaluating an aggregator:**